python-control/python-control/doc/conventions.rst

 ----------------------------------
-LTI systems can be converted between representations either by calling the constructor for the desired data type using the original system as the sole argument or using the explict conversion functions :func:`ss2tf` and :func:`tf2ss`.
+LTI systems can be converted between representations either by calling the constructor for the desired data type using the original system as the sole argument or using the explicit conversion functions :func:`ss2tf` and :func:`tf2ss`.

 .. _time-series-convention: